amir16yp/classic-minecraft-js/README.md

 ### Modding

 To update or create a patch, modify your root folder app.js to your liking, and then run `bash create-patch.sh`.
+I highly recommend applying `documented.patch` first however.

 The next time you will run `bash apply-patch.sh` will generate your modified app.js.